MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_domain_configuration_arm64.md

 ## -struct-fields

 ### -field Ttbr0
+The base address of translation table 0.

 ### -field Ttbr1
+The base address of translation table 0.

 ### -field Mair0
+Memory attribute indirection registers 0.

 ### -field Mair1
+Memory attribute indirection registers 1.

 ### -field InputSize0
+Desired input address width for TTBR0.

 ### -field InputSize1
+Desired input address width for TTBR1.

+### -field CoherentTableWalks
+Enables or disables coherent translation table walks.
+This is available starting in Windows 10, version 1809.

+### -field TranslationEnabled
+Enables or disables translations.
+If not enabled, all transactions bypass S1 translations.
+This is available starting in Windows 10, version 1809.

 ## -remarks